bartdorsey/developer-setup-guide/common/ansible-playbook-setup.md

 Chane the user to your full name, and the email to your email address.

+Make sure you keep the single quote marks around the name and email address!

 Then look at the bottom of nano, you'll see there's a bunch of keyboard shortcuts.

 The `^` character means the control key, so use `^X` (Control-X) to exit.